senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 Bring up a reference implementation Senzing stack on Kubernetes in an air-gapped environment using `kubectl` and `helm`.
-A containerized RabbitMQ, and a PostgreSQL database are deployed as [backing services](https://12factor.net/backing-services) for demonstration purposes.
+A containerized RabbitMQ and a PostgreSQL database are deployed as [backing services](https://12factor.net/backing-services) for demonstration purposes.